 I update my listing on a yearly basis.
 We tend to finish our listing and think that it’s “done” when in reality, your listing changes as you learn to be a better host and beautify your property.
 Make time to review your listing…after all, it’s the first impression your guest has of your rental.

-There is nothing more frustrating for a guest than to expect a champagne experience and be offered a cheap beer instead.
+Provide many recent pictures of your rental on the listing.
+There is nothing more frustrating for a guest than to expect a champagne experience and be offered a cheap beer instead upon arrival:

 - Revisit your photos.
-Often looking at photos of our property at its best shows us areas where we can improve our guest’s experience and encourage repeat visits.
+Often looking at photos of our property at its best shows us area where we can improve our guest’s experience and encourage repeat visits.

 - Make sure that all major features of your property are the same as when the original photo was taken.